Plan Your Vote: Helping Citizens Navigate 158 Candidates with Ease

 role + timeline:

-My role was creating an accessible user testing plan, and using the research to inform the updated UI proposals for the 2018 municipal election scope.
+My role as a UX Intern was creating an accessible user testing plan, and using the research to inform the updated UI proposals for the 2018 municipal election scope.

 We shipped these changes in 5 months (since the election can't be delayed), with a team of 2 UX designers, design lead, 4 developers, and a PM.